iTec-Inc/The-Bot-iOX-Project/README.md

 # The BOT-iOX Project
 This is the BOT-iOX Discord Bot Project, this is an project to help people make their own discord bot.
 Please note that you atleast need to know how to run node.js files.
++ PLEASE NOTE THAT DO NOT DOWNLOAD THE CODE DIRECTLY BUT DOWNLOAD ONE OF THE RELEASES!
 # Info
 This is a bot designed to help you make your own bot and then share it, A project proudly made with JetPack Inc.
++ PLEASE NOTE THAT DO NOT DOWNLOAD THE CODE DIRECTLY BUT DOWNLOAD ONE OF THE RELEASES!
 # Sponsor Us!
 We are always looking for kind people who want to help us make this into a supergiant project!
 Sponsor us and get premium featues! :) Thanks a lot!
 + The link is below, and on the side of this website.